nktice/AMD-AI/ROCm6.0.md

 # AMD / Radeon 7900XTX 6900XT GPU ROCm install / setup / config
-# Ubuntu 22.04 / 23.04
+# Ubuntu 22.04 / 23.04 / 23.10
 # ROCm 6.0
 # Automatic1111 Stable Diffusion + ComfyUI  ( venv )
 # Oobabooga - Text Generation WebUI ( conda, Exllama, BitsAndBytes-ROCm-5.6 )

 ## Install notes / instructions ##

- I have composed this collection of instructions as they are my notes.
+2023-07 - I have composed this collection of instructions as they are my notes, from varied efforts at a configuration that is consistent.
- I use to setup my own Linux system with AMD parts.
 I've gone over these doing many re-installs to get them all right.
 This is what I had hoped to find when I had search for install instructions - so I'm sharing them in the hopes that they save time for other people.
 There may be in here extra parts that aren't needed but this works for me.
- Originally text, with comments like a shell script that I cut and paste - 2023-07 - nktice
+Originally text, with comments like a shell script that I cut and paste.

 2023-09-09 - I had a report that this doesn't work in virtual machines (virtualbox) as the system there cannot see the hardware, it can't load drivers, etc.  While this is not a guide about Windows, Windows users may find it more helpful to try DirectML - https://rocm.docs.amd.com/en/latest/deploy/windows/quick_start.html / https://github.com/lshqqytiger/stable-diffusion-webui-directml

-2023-09-30 - Updated to use ROCm 5.7 - As it is out now, and does appear to be working much like 5.6...
-- On my first attempt, I needed a reboot to get it working...
-(I've since re-installed and it works as expected following this guide. )
-- I've made this a seprate file to start with as these features aren't referred to as being supported by the dependent packages.
-- Added notes for exllamav2 and fast-attention - they're not working yet... but exllamav2 is under active development, and worth following.
-- I will also note issues with dual GPU loading of models that appear to load but that output gibberish has now been addressed - alas the patch has not made it to packages... here is the bug thread : https://github.com/ROCmSoftwarePlatform/rocBLAS/issues/1346
+2023-09-30 - Updated to use ROCm 5.7 - As it is out now, and does appear to be working much like 5.6...  - On my first attempt, I needed a reboot to get it working...
+(I've since re-installed and it works as expected following this guide. )  - I've made this a seprate file to start with as these features aren't referred to as being supported by the dependent packages. - Added notes for exllamav2 and fast-attention - they're not working yet... but exllamav2 is under active development, and worth following.   - I will also note issues with dual GPU loading of models that appear to load but that output gibberish has now been addressed - alas the patch has not made it to packages... here is the bug thread : https://github.com/ROCmSoftwarePlatform/rocBLAS/issues/1346

 2023-11-28 - Update for ROCm 5.7.2.
 Revised how Stable Diffusion and ComfyUI are handled ( using venv now ).
 Revise handling for Oobabooga... now uses most of their requirements_amd.txt and Flash Attention!
 I will note I first attempted to do with Ubuntu 23.10 and foudn obstacles there - they integrate the video drivers, but they're not the latest and this breaks ROCm install, so we're still using 23.04 for the time being.